- Chapters

 A job description portal is a part of AASHTO’s Organizational Capabilities Management Portal.
 This is an excellent tool for sharing TAM job descriptions and competencies information.

 FHWA, in partnership with AASHTO, has held an annual TAM peer exchange since 2007.
 These peer exchanges have been a good forum for state DOT representatives to meet each other and hear practices related to the topic of the peer exchange.
-Peer exchanges not only share key ingredients of successful practice – they also discuss challenges and obstacles.
+Peer exchange not only share key ingredients of successful practice – they also discuss challenges and obstacles.
 The peer exchanges are documented in published reports that are available to the public.
 A valuable aspect of the peer exchange are the relationships that are formed so that informal exchanges can occur throughout the year.

 Developing Competencies within the Organization